Submitting a block to Ethereum

 };

-1. Encode the submitBlock transaction data from the BlockHeader & the Sequencer's Signature from the SignResponse
+1. Encodearrow-up-right the submitBlockarrow-up-right transaction data from the BlockHeader & the Sequencer's Signature from the SignResponse

 NOTE: the final unnamed bytes parameter should be an empty bytes string

-1. Encode the transactions into a 4844 blob sidecar containing the rlp-encoded transactions.
+1. Encodearrow-up-right the transactions into a 4844 blob sidecar containing the rlp-encoded transactions.

-Signet blobs use the alloy SimpleCoder blob encoding scheme.
+Signet blobs use the alloy SimpleCoderarrow-up-right blob encoding scheme.
 This may change in the future.

 1. Fill in remaining transaction details (including the calldata, which must contain the encoded submitBlockCall above).